 |

-I Ain't Gonna Eat My Heart Out Any More | New York Public Library | Columbia DB 7948 |
+I Ain't Gonna Eat Out My Heart Anymore | New York Public Library | Columbia DB 7948 |

 Dave Bower, rthm, John